mfbz/harpoon/rift-docs/specs.md

 - Harpoon prompts the user before injecting any new origin
 - Users can "Always trust" or "Deny" domains
-- Wallet may check `/.well-known/rift.json` to validate Rift identity
 - Optionally implement a public Rift Provider Registry

 ### Mobile Limitations